 Gringo trails, 2014

-“Gringo trails” tells a completely different story about travelling and tourism.
+“Gringo trails” tells an entirely different story about travelling and tourism.
 It’s neither about beautiful beaches nor spiritual trips.
 “Gringo trails” it’s a movie about the dark side of mass tourism over the past three decades.
 Directed by anthropologist Pegi Vail “Gringo trails” shows how the tourists changed the face of remote places and undeveloped areas within countries such as Bolivia and Thailand.
-It’s a must-see documentary for all travelers to be consciousness and responsible in their trips.
+It’s a must-see documentary for all travellers to be conscious and responsible for their trips.

 A Map of Saturday, 2007

 “Outsourced” is a story about an American salesman Todd heading to India to train his replacement.
-After acting as an American in India Todd finally accepts Indian culture, falls in love with local girl and his life will never be the same as before… Since all these story elements sounds very predictable, “Outsourced” is still interesting travel story to watch.
-The director John Jeffcoat managed to create simple, honest movie about the meeting of two different cultures.
-Instead of dressing up the images of India with American clichés, John shows them without insulting either poor Indians, either a materialistic Americans.
+After acting as an American in India Todd finally accepts Indian culture, falls in love with a local girl and his life will never be the same as before… Since all these story elements sound very predictable, “Outsourced” is still an exciting travel story to watch.
+The director John Jeffcoat managed to create a simple, honest movie about the meeting of two different cultures.
+Instead of dressing up the images of India with American clichés, John shows them without insulting either poor Indians, either materialistic Americans.
 Finally, “Outsourced” sends a strong message.
 No matter where you travel, accept the local culture and don’t act like a naive tourist.

 The Darjeeling Limited, 2007